Crosspoint Review | A New Standard in Pinoy-Lead Film-Making

 Is Crosspoint a perfect film?
 Far from it, but it is a well-constructed piece of entertainment that you’ll end up leaving the cinema with a warm fuzzy feeling that we made a film that’s worthy of a global audience.
 The actors all brought their A-game even if they only have 1-2 sequences.

-Case in point, Dindo Arroyo who plays Frank Hidalgo, Miguel’s father, only had 2 sequences in the film but made it a point to make his presence felt within those short sequences.
+Case in point, Dindo Arroyo who plays Frank Hidalgo, Manuel’s father, only had 2 sequences in the film but made it a point to make his presence felt within those short sequences.
 And it’s not just the veteran actors that were putting in the work.

 Kei Kurosawa revealed to us that she took a year’s worth of Japanese refresher course and a month of accent coaching to get her lines right as she has to play a Japanese-American teenager that’s somehow fluent in Japanese as well.
 Well, those lessons paid off because she sounded like a native speaker throughout the film.
 No easy feat considering Kei, while may know a bit of Japanese, isn’t a native Japanese speaker.
 Couple the fact that majority of her scene partner is Takehiro Hira.
 Safe to say, she was able to hold her own against both Hira-san and Carlo Aquino.